Parks, Recreation Code Amendments

 The City of Sierra Vista has made great strides in the last 23 years that I have lived here in making it a more cycling friendly community.
 Why disenfranchise part of the community by relegating them back into the busy roadways?

-C Wright over 1 year ago
+C Wright almost 2 years ago

 I’m not sure that putting e-bikes on the highway/street is safe.
 Not sure why the 15 mph is not working.
 There are non motorized bikes that can go way above 15mph.
 What is the actual problem that is needing to be solved?
 How many complaints/encounters are therethat necessitates this change?